-- Electrical: A rough-in job would mean to pull all of the electrical cables through the studs and into the boxes.
-But light switches, outlets, lights, and other devices would not be attached.
+- Electrical: A rough-in here means that all electrical cables have been pulled through studs and other framing members and are inserted into wall and ceiling boxes.
+But the light switches, outlets, lights, and other devices are not be attached—inspection of that aspect of the work occurs during the final inspection.

-Roughing in is done before the first visit from a building, electrical, or plumbing inspector.
-Typical workflow might be:
+Roughing in should be completed before the first visit from a building, electrical, or plumbing inspector.
+These inspections fit into the typical workflow like this:

 - Wall, floor, and ceiling systems are built and left open.
 No drywall is installed yet.